How can therapy help me?

 Do you take insurance, and how does that work?

 My practice is fee-for-service.
 I do not take insurance, as I find that it interferes with providing optimal care (limited authorized sessions, lack of confidentiality, not all diagnoses are covered, etc.).
-However, I can supply you with a superbill so that you can be reimbursed by your insurance company (click on Rates & Insurance on the left for detailed information).
+However, if you have a PPO, I will gladly provide you a super bill or submit a claim on your behalf so that you will get reimbursed by your insurance company (click on Rates & Insurance for detailed information).
 I will discuss my fee directly with you during our initial phone consultation.
-In the event that I am unable to accomodate your financial needs, I will assist you by providing you with some appropriate referrals.
+In the event that I am unable to accommodate your financial needs, I will assist you by providing you with some appropriate referrals.

 Out of Network Insurance Benefits